kvarak/dnd/docs/_Rules/skills.md

 - During character creation, while generating your background, you will get skills appropriate for the events in your life.
 If you get less than 3 skills (4 for humans), you can select additional skills so that you have 3.
 Additionally you always gain the appropriate Culture skill (unless living as a hermit or similar).
 Skills found in Background Skills are only available at this time.
 - Each class receives a number of skill points for which to buy skills from a list of class skills.
 - Each time you level up, you gain 1 skill point, which you can use to buy any skill.
 - In addition, classes may have class features that grant skills or skill points.
+If a class grant a skill with a prerequisite skill, you also gain that skill.

 ### Spending skill points
 Unless otherwise noted, each skill costs 1 skill point.
 To buy a skill you must know the skill right above it in the “skill tree”.
 You can save skill points, and are allowed to spend them at a later time, after finishing a long rest.
 Additionally you can spend skill points the following ways.